marcglasberg/assorted_layout_widgets/README.md

 `proportionalityFactor: 0.0`.
 With `proportionalityFactor: 0.5` they get 40% ((30% + 50%) / 2) and 60% ((70% + 50%) / 2).

-The `widthOffsetFactor` (default `0.0`) is a number of pixels that is subtracted from the preferred width of each child, before the proportions are calculated.
-The result is clipped at zero, so it never goes negative.
-For example, two children with preferred widths of 1000 and 500 divide the space between them as 900 to 400, when `widthOffsetFactor: 100.0`:
+The `reservedWidthFactor` (default `0.0`) is a number of pixels that is reserved for each child, and does not take part in the proportional division: each child is first given those pixels, and only the rest of the available space is divided between the children, proportionally to their preferred widths **minus** the reserved width.

+This is useful when each child contains some fixed part that should not grow or shrink with the rest, like a padding.
+For example, suppose two texts that are 30 and 70 pixels wide, each one inside a container with a horizontal padding of 15 pixels, so that their preferred widths are 60 and 100 pixels.
+With `reservedWidthFactor: 30` (the 15 pixels of padding on each side), the paddings are put aside, and only the space that's left is divided between the texts, proportionally to 30 and 70.
+So, if the available space is 300 pixels, 2 * 30 = 60 pixels are reserved for the paddings, the other 240 pixels are divided into 72 and 168, and the children get 102 and 198 pixels:

 ```
 RowProportional(
-  widthOffsetFactor: 100.0,
+  reservedWidthFactor: 30, // A horizontal padding of 15 pixels on each side.
   children: [
-    SizedBox(width: 1000), // Gets 900 / 1300 of the space.
-    SizedBox(width: 500), // Gets 400 / 1300 of the space.
+    Padding(padding: EdgeInsets.symmetric(horizontal: 15), child: Text('...')),
+    Padding(padding: EdgeInsets.symmetric(horizontal: 15), child: Text('...')),
   ],
 );
 ```

+Note this keeps the children at their preferred widths when the available space is exactly the total of their preferred widths (160 pixels, in the example above).
+With more space they grow, and with less space they shrink, but always proportionally to their preferred widths minus the reserved width, which never scales.
+In the unlikely case where there is not enough space to reserve, the reserved width shrinks too, so that the row never overflows.

-If you provide both factors, the `widthOffsetFactor` is applied first, and then the `proportionalityFactor` is applied to the resulting widths.
+If you provide both factors, the space reserved by the `reservedWidthFactor` is removed first, and the `proportionalityFactor` then applies to the division of the space that's left.

 The factors only change how the children that scale divide the space between them: they change neither the width of `FixedWidth` children, nor the space left over for